 Just several days after landing on the asteroid, the two rovers transmitted clearer images and a short video that showed the landscape and topography in greater detail.

 Rover-1B succeeded in shooting a movie on Ryugu’s surface!
 The movie has 15 frames captured on September 23, 2018 from 10:34 - 11:48 JST.
 Enjoy ‘standing’ on the surface of this asteroid!
 [6/6] pic.twitter.com/57avmjvdVa

 "The project team is fascinated by the appearance of Ryugu and morale is rising at the prospect of this challenge," project manager Yuichi Tsuda said in a JAXA press release.
 "Together with all of you, we have become the first eyewitnesses to see asteroid Ryugu.
 I feel this is an amazing honor as we proceed with mission operations."

 Surface party to grow

-What's even more remarkable about the Hayabusa-2 mission is that it's only just getting started.
-In fact, two more robotic spacecraft are slated to touch down on Ryugu's surface.
-The first, called Rover 2, will detach from Hayabusa-2 and use optical and ultraviolet LEDs to analyze lingering dust over the surface of the asteroid.
-The second, called MASCOT, will study the magnetic properties of Ryugu and non-invasively analyze it mineral composition.
+Two more robotic spacecraft also touched down on Ryugu's surface.
+The first, called Rover 2, used optical and ultraviolet LEDs to analyze lingering dust over the surface of the asteroid.
+The second, called MASCOT, studied the magnetic properties of Ryugu and non-invasively analyzes its mineral composition.